+The city reversed its decision and reopened the fields again to the public at 10 a.m. on Monday, but authorities are unsure whether they will close access to Walker Canyon again this weekend.
+Parking remains extremely limited in the meantime.
 “The city continues to evaluate all possible options to reduce the strain on our community, the freeway, and local roadways,” according to a Facebook post from Lake Elsinore’s city hall on Monday.
 “At this time, it is not feasible for us to keep visitors away from Walker Canyon.
 We are working on a new plan and new options for the coming weekend and will be sure to share this with our community as soon as possible.”

 The traffic jams aren’t the only issue in Walker Canyon.
 The LA Times reported that people blatantly ignored signs to stay out of the poppy fields and trampled flowers in the name of getting the perfect Instagram.
 Visitors also created dangerous situations for themselves and other hikers as they kicked rocks loose in the hillside location that is also a known habitat for rattlesnakes, according to the Desert Sun.

 At least one injury was reported on Saturday at Walker Canyon, “though ambulances were continuously driving to and from the canyon,” reported the Desert Sun.